What is SSH? | How to Install and Use SSH Server on Windows 10

 1. The server sends us a message that we need to return encrypted with our private key.

-2. The server decrypts the reply message with our public key.
+2. The server decrypts the reply message using our public key.

 3. The server compares the message obtained with the original text; if they match, the server will see us as authentication correctly.

-The major drawback of public-key authentication is the preconfiguration phase, which can be a bit cumbersome.
-Steps to follow are:
+The biggest drawback of public key authentication is the pre-configuration phase, which is cumbersome.
+The steps to follow are:

 1. Creation of keys.